 Affectionately known as “Momma Joe”, Joanne has been actively involved in the company with her husband, Paul, since its founding in 2002.
 As her nickname suggests, she will quickly become a mother to everyone and make you feel at home in a flash.
 Besides assisting in tour organization and logistics, she specializes in traditional Newfoundland cooking and delectable desserts that will leave you looking forward to every meal.
 Joanne is a quilter and a passionate knitter of hats, socks, mittens, and now the popular “trigger mitts.”
 You will no doubt see her with needles in hand if you choose to stay at The Escape.

 Jason was born and raised in Grand Falls-Windsor, Nl and has been working as a guide in the outdoor adventures area for nearly 25 years.
-Along with his father, he is part owner in “Hideaway Lodge,” a big game hunting lodge located in central Newfoundland and has been a sea kayak guide with Adventures Newfoundland for several years.
+He is the owner of “Hideaway Lodge,” a big game hunting lodge located in central Newfoundland and has been a sea kayak guide with Adventures Newfoundland for several years.
 He is a skilled paddler and woodsman and is as much at home while hiking the trails of the offshore islands in the Bay of Exploits as he is in a kayak.
 His love for plant identification is evident, not only from his observations while hiking but also by the weight of field guides he sometimes carries.
 His physical strength is surpassed only by his great sense of humor, and you can be rest assured you will be in capable hands while in his company.

 Jamie was born and raised in Winterton, Newfoundland and received a diploma in Adventure Tourism in 2007.
 Since that time, he has worked as a guide in the fields of kayaking, hiking, climbing, zip lining, mountain biking, big game hunting and fishing.
 During the winter months, Jamie teaches and coaches snowboarding.
 He started with Adventure Central as a sea kayak guide in 2017.